sharetribe/flex-docs/src/docs/concepts-extended-data/listing-extended-data/index.md

 category: concepts-extended-data
 ingress:
-  Listing extended data allows you to use the powerful search engine in Flex, as well as customise your listing information.
+  Listing extended data allows you to use the powerful search engine in Sharetribe, as well as customise your listing information.
 published: true
 ---